 This beach is typical of most of the beaches along the Palos Verdes Peninsula coastline.
-Strong waves strip off most of the sand and leave behind the heavier pebbles, cobbles and boulders.
-The sediment here is termed bimodal, meaning that there are two distinct grain sizes: 1) pebbles, cobbles and boulders weathered out of the beds that comprise the cliffs backing this beach and 2) coarse sand, comprised of quartz, rock fragments, garnets (occasionally) and various biological components such as sea urchin spines and shells.
+Strong waves strip off most of the sand and leave behind the heavier pebbles, cobbles and boulders that form a steep beach slope.
+The sediment here is termed bimodal, meaning that there are two distinct grain sizes: 1) pebbles, cobbles and boulders weathered out of the beds that comprise the cliffs backing this beach and 2) coarse sand, comprised of quartz, rock fragments, garnets = occasionally) and various biological components such as sea urchin spines and shells.

 Photo looking NNW towards the outer beach

 Photo taken on 7/20/20 looking north.
 Note how the surface of each of the clasts is flat and parallel to the slope of the beach.
 This is called imbrication and indicates that waves flow over this area, plaining the clast surfaces flat, frequently.

 The cliffs behind the beach are a part of the Monterey Formation, Altamira Shale Member, and include siltstones, diatomite, sandstones and conglomerates.
 These rocks were once deep marine sediments – muds, clays and sands located on the sea floor in deep ocean basins 35 million years ago.
 Anoxic conditions formed in these basins due to their great depths.
 The clayey nature and the thin bedding of the Monterey Formation rocks make them prone to landslides and erosion.
 Houses located at the tops of these cliffs are constantly threated by erosion, especially during the winter rainy season.

 Offset beds indicate where the Cabrillo Fault exits out of the cliff and heads into the ocean.